Treatments Overview

 This treatment category aims to significantly restore the pavement structure to its original functional condition.
 This includes restoration or replenishment of the pavement structural capacity.

-As described below, the Cassandra Default Road Network model allows for several classes of rehabilitation to acknowledge the differences in treatment cost and intensity for High, Medium and Low traffic classes.
+The Cassandra Default Road Network model allows for several classes of rehabilitation to acknowledge the differences in treatment cost and intensity for High, Medium and Low traffic classes.
 The model also distinguishes between rehabilitation for Asphalt-and-Chipseal-surfaced roads.

 Holding Action